terra-campaigns/degenesis/Untitled.md

 - [diegetic: something the GM can use at the table, e.g. a noise, a face, a corporal expression]

 ```

+Do not use the words or brackets, they are there just for this GPT understanding.
+Use simple, short sentences.

 ---